 The resident’s family received $1.75 million through this wrongful death lawsuit.

 In some states, non-relatives like civil partners, dependents, or executors of wills, can also file nursing home wrongful death cases if they have been financially impacted by the death of the resident.

 Learn if you can file a nursing home wrongful death case by contacting our team.

 Filing a Nursing Home Wrongful Death Lawsuit

-Filing a nursing home lawsuit is relatively easy with legal help.
-Attorneys can guide you and your family through the process and will do much of the legal work for you.
+Filing a nursing home lawsuit is relatively easy with professional legal help.
+Personal injury attorneys that handle wrongful death cases can guide you and your family through the process and will do much of the legal work for you.